 Suzuki’s concern and underlying frustration was apparent, “Who needs nature in a city?
 We have Netflix,” he said.
-His tongue-in-cheek statement refers to our obsession with technology which has created a dangerous state of isolation.
-Shut off from the world around us, we’re too distracted to comprehend or even notice the gravity of our situation.
+His tongue-in-cheek statement refers to our obsession with technology.
+We’re too distracted and desensitized to comprehend or even notice the gravity of our situation.

 I can’t get his words out of my head and I want to shout from the rooftops, “Wake up!!
 We need to do something!”

 Earth, air, fire, water.
 These are fundamental needs.
 Without them, life will cease to exist.